Netflix forecast disappoints as streaming competition looms

 The company said it signed up 1.74 million paid subscribers in the United States in the quarter, above the average analyst estimate of about 1.57 million, according to IBES data from Refinitiv.

-The quarter included the debut of original dramas “Sex Education” and “Russian Doll,” and the company raised prices in the United States, Mexico and Brazil.
+Netflix is spending billions to attract new customers while Disney and Apple Inc build streaming rivals and Amazon.com Inc makes gains with audiences.

-Netflix is spending billions to attract new customers while Disney, AT&T Inc’s WarnerMedia, Apple Inc and Comcast Corp plan to launch streaming competitors.
+“With a combined market cap of around $2.2 trillion, those three bruisers aren’t to be messed with,” Hargreaves Lansdown equity analyst George Salmon said.

-Disney is viewed as one of the strongest rivals thanks to a broad portfolio of franchises popular with children - from Mickey Mouse to Marvel and Star Wars - and a brand trusted by parents.
+Disney is viewed as one of Netflix’s strongest rivals thanks to a broad portfolio of franchises popular with children - from Mickey Mouse to Marvel and Star Wars - and a brand trusted by parents.
 Last week, Disney priced its service at $7 per month, just over half the $13 price for Netflix’s most U.S. popular plan.
 The Disney+ service will launch in November.

 Netflix spent $7.5 billion on TV shows and movies for 2018, and executives have said that amount will grow in 2019.
 The aggressive spending has led to a tripling of the company’s debt in two years, to $10.36 billion in 2018, from $3.36 billion in 2016.